Artist Interviews

 An interview with Kate Hennig

 During rehearsals, TimeLine’s Associate Artistic Director (and director of The Last Wife) Nick Bowling (NB) caught up with playwright Kate Hennig (KH).
 Playwright Kate Hennig (NB) You are a well-known actress, particularly for your work at the Stratford Festival and throughout Canada.
-I know you ...
+I know you have been writing plays for a long time as well.
+I believe your inspiration for this play came from recent news events.
+Could you tell me what specifically inspired you? ...

 Read More >